-Elisabeth (Erzsébet) was born as part of a wealthy family in the year 15601 in Hungary.
+Elisabeth (Erzsébet) was born in Hungary to a wealthy family in the year 1560.
 It came to no surprise that she was married off in young years to Count Ferenc Nádasdy.

-She wasn’t the only member of her family who found themselves in the spotlight of drama, rumours, and lore.
-Her husband and her family were no strangers to her gruesome killings, though only after Ferenc’s death in the year 1604 her killings seemed to escalate into new dimensions.
-According to the not so silent whispers of our beautiful city, where she found her temporary home, she got accused of killing more than 6002 young women, either to keep her skin young and bright or simply to explore the sadistic urges she faced.
+Both her husband and the rest of her family were no strangers to her gruesome killings.
+Only after Ferenc’s death in the year 1604 though, her killings escalated into new dimensions.
+She was accused of killing more than 6002 young women.
+She killed either to keep her skin young and bright or simply to explore the sadistic urges she faced.

 On her travels she took young maids with her, women she instructed to help with her tortures or even forced to find new victims for her.
 Elisabeth knew no limits when it came to toying with her victims in the ghastliest ways.
 Witnesses talked about her whipping her hostages and then cutting open their wounds or burning them with iron, others saw her stabbing the young girls with needles and knives.
 Elisabeth’s killings found their end in the year 16114 as she got sentenced to lifelong imprisonment, while most of her maids got burned alive.
 Three years later she died due to reasons that are still controversial.